• Skip to primary navigation

 • Freezing - You can also keep it in the freezer for up to 12 months.
 To use, thaw it overnight in the fridge and heat it up in the microwave or in a pan.

-• Paprika - add a tablespoon of smoked paprika for some lovely color and a very mild heat.
+• Seasoning - add a tablespoon of smoked paprika for some lovely color and a very mild heat or use all-purpose seasoning.

 • Coconut cream - for a more creamy taste, use one can of coconut milk instead of water.